cameronenfuego/cameronenfuego.github.io/_posts/2019-10-03-time-passed-at-altitude.md

 ![](https://images.unsplash.com/photo-1501139083538-0139583c060f?ixlib=rb-1.2.1&q=80&fm=jpg&crop=entropy&cs=tinysrgb&w=2000&fit=max&ixid=eyJhcHBfaWQiOjExNzczfQ)

 I would apologize, but it would be shallow.
 And there are so few of you tracking with this—would you even call it a blog anymore?—that it's just not worth it.
-However, I've been silent for a purpose.
+However, I've been silent for a purpose.<!--more-->

 I moved to Denver almost seven months ago to the day.
 I've had a lot to work out before and since I got here.
 Truthfully, I feel as if I should have more of it in a state that feels solidified or concrete, but that isn't the case.
 Perhaps that's life in a nutshell.